Giving Those Who Care, Time

 I have an introductory certificate in Counselling young people, this shows competency under the BACP stage 1 curriculum.

-Other training includes completion of an Autism Awareness Level 2 and 3 courses and a number of Bereavement focused workshops and I am in the process of completing clinical supervision training through Counselling Tutor.
+Other training includes completion of an Autism Awareness Level 2 and 3 courses and a number of Bereavement focused workshops.

 What issues can counselling help with?